uidaholib/main-web-redesign_draft/content/services/orcid.md

 layout: page
 ---

-[ORCID](https://www.orcid.org){:target="_blank" rel="noopener"} is a non-profit organization, operating since 2010.
+[ORCID](https://www.orcid.org) is a non-profit organization, operating since 2010.
 An ORCID ID is a 16-digit numerical code issued by ORCID to assist authors with asserting ownership of their work and disambiguating themselves from others in the scholarly record.

 ## ORCID Resources